coleyr/PaintedLake/content/posts/the-stripper-chapter-2.md

 ---
-title: 'The Stripper - Chapter 2'
+title: "The Stripper - Chapter 2"
 date: 2020-04-27
 tags: ['The Stripper', 'Carl Schreiber']
 ---